Frequently Asked Questions

 What is dyslexia?

 Dyslexia is a learning difference.
 It is the individual’s strengths and weaknesses which affect their ability to read, spell, and write.
 It can also affect their numeracy skills.
 Dyslexics may also have poor short term memory, have trouble sequencing and process information slowly.
+But, dyslexics are not stupid.
+They need to access and process the same information as their non-dyslexic peers.
+And they can do this, given the right tools.
+Oaka resources make the information accessible to all.

 How can I tell if my child is dyslexic?